Creating Effective Citizens

 - Offer engagement and leadership opportunities for students.

 The identification of the core Panther values (Diversity and Inclusion, Ethical Leadership Development, Community and Civic Engagement, Tradition and Legacy, and College to Career Preparation) is the result of recommendations from focus groups that met in 2016, comprised of student leaders of the Student Judicial Board, Spotlight Programming Board, New Student Orientation Leaders, and Peer Health Educators, combined with the Dean of Students office’s integrating Ernest Boyer’s Principles of Community and the National Association of Colleges and Employers (NACE)’s career competencies.
+The Panther values were replaced with the POUNCE Pillars.

-The Panther Values has been replaced with POUNCE PILLARS:
+The POUNCE PILLARS:

 P-Promote Panther Pride